So, here’s Kaleido

-Our built-in Kaleidoculator is there to help users to take carbs, insulin on board and glucose levels in account when they calculate their Quick or Extended boluses, up to a maximum of 30 units at a time.
+Our built-in Kaleidoculator is there to help users to take carbs, insulin on board and glucose levels into account when they calculate their Quick or Extended boluses, up to a maximum of 30 units at a time.
 Setting temporary basal rates is easy, too.
 They can last up to 24 hours and range from 0 to 200% to seamlessly fit around the user’s lifestyle or to give them a hand to manage their BGs when they’re out of range.

 Kaleido delivers insulin in a revolutionary way.
-Our system is unique on the global market and works with micro pulse delivery, guaranteeing insulin pumping that’s consistent, consistent and reliable for the user every time, which gives them the freedom to spend less time worrying and more time on the things they love.
+Our system is unique on the global market and works with micro pulse delivery, guaranteeing insulin pumping that’s consistent and reliable for the user every time, which gives them the freedom to spend less time worrying and more time on the things they love.